-While you can choose to integrate Microsoft Teams Voice within your on-premise infrastructure, some of the Microsoft Teams Voice features are that you can completely replace your legacy PBX phone system with a cloud-based system, that requires less maintenance from you and keeps everything within the Microsoft 365 universe.
-The fact that it sits within an existing UC&C workflow and so companies can maximize resources and support remote work is a huge benefit.
+While you can choose to integrate Microsoft Teams Voice within your on-premise infrastructure, there are some Microsoft Teams Voice features that can completely replace your legacy PBX phone system with a cloud-based system.
+Microsoft Teams Telephony requires less maintenance from you and keeps everything within the Microsoft 365 universe.
+The fact that it sits within an existing UC&C workflow makes it a huge benefit because companies can maximize resources and support remote work.

 What Microsoft Teams Voice Allows You to Do

-In practice, Microsoft Teams Voice empowers teams to work from home (WFH), in the office or from anywhere with an internet connection, more productively and with greater privacy and security.
-WFH employees don’t have to transfer their phone lines, share their personal number or use their own carrier plans, but they can remain on their own devices.
+In practice, Microsoft Teams Voice empowers teams to work from home (WFH), in the office, or from anywhere with an internet connection, more productively, and with greater privacy and security.
+Remote employees don’t have to transfer their phone lines, share their personal numbers or use their own carrier plans, and they can remain on their own devices.
 In the office, Microsoft Teams Voice is compatible with Microsoft-compatible desktop phone systems and hardware, as well as mobile phones and computers.

 Unlike direct mobile networks, workers can control when and how they get calls in an individualized way, and they’re able to use their mobile phones without giving away their private phone number, and everything is monitored in Teams.

 Teams Voice empowers workers to move seamlessly across voice, video, messaging, collaboration, and file sharing without ever leaving Teams.
 Additionally, your organization can manage onboarding and admin functions in Teams, access reporting and diagnostics in Microsoft 365, and subscribe to long-term monitoring and management of Teams Voice within the entire Teams ecosystem.